tommysullivan/ts-injector/lib/test-portal/readme.md

 - Can update manual steps
 - Can get link to url with currently selected tabs

-## Features
+## Future Enhancements

 ### Web UI

+Finding Test Results

+    - List all the existing results on server with pass/fail and summary count, clicking one loads it
+    - Use a Drill + Visualization tool to view results over time as a chart

-Viewing and exploring a Single Test Run Result
+Exploring a Test Result

-    - filter by status (will AND with other filters) - checkboxes with each status.
-    - filter by multiple tags (OR'ed together)
-    - clicking a tag auto changes the tags textbox to show that tag only
+    - tag click links to view of just that tag
+    - ability to expand and collapse the hierarchy
+    - Visualize the individual test result as a chart using Drill + Visualization

 Loading / Saving of Single Test Result File

-    - Borrow from Tommy's Universe a simple load and save mechanism that uses browser client
+    - Borrow from Tommy's Universe a simple import and export JSON mechanism that uses browser client only (no save)
-    - Use the OJAI node bindings to interact with MapRDB when in server mode (is there a testable "local server" mode for non maprdb dev envs?)
-    - Consider saving the results into other JSON data store
-    - Consider saving the results as local files in the web server directory
+    - Ability to save currently viewed test result to server side (file based)
+    - Ability to POST a result from a running test job, such as Jenkins, so it will auto save (file based)
+    - Enhance View / Save / Load to work with OJAI node bindings (while still supporting file mode)

 Manual Testing

+    - Ability to manually update (and then optionally save) step / scenario outcomes with pass/fail + outcome data
     - Ability to indicate in Gherkin / Test Steps that things are manual so as to cause display of them and udpate of them to work
-    - Ability to view manual tests only independently of tags
     - Ability to filter by statuses that are pertinent only to manul steps

 Visualizing Test Results over Time